Hicham-BelHoucin/Hicham-BelHoucin/README.md

 # Hi there 👋

-I'm Hicham Bel Houcin, a frontend developer.
+I'm Hicham Bel Houcin, a full-stack developer.
 Welcome to my GitHub profile!

 ## 🔭 Current Projects

 Here are some of the projects I'm currently working on:

-- [ft_transcendence](https://github.com/Hicham-BelHoucin/ft_transcendence): ft_transcendence is a fun and engaging website that brings together gaming and socializing.
-It's a great way for users to meet new people, compete against each other, and chat in real-time.
+- [Learning Java](https://github.com/Hicham-BelHoucin/java): I'm currently diving into Java to broaden my programming expertise and explore its applications in various projects.

 ## 🌱 What I'm Learning

 I'm always looking to learn and improve my skills.
 Here are some of the things I'm currently learning:

-- Next js
+- Next.js
-- Nest js
+- Nest.js
-- React js
+- React.js
 - Typescript
+- Java
 - Angular

 ## 📫 How to Reach Me